What are guarantor mortgages – and are they a good idea?

 If you think you may be well-suited to a guarantor mortgage, the first step is to find someone who is willing and able to act as a guarantor.
 Keep in mind there is risk involved in this arrangement and, if things go wrong, you could potentially damage your relationship with that person, as well as exposing them to financial hardship.

 Some lenders require the guarantor to be a close relative, for example a parent, step-parent or grandparent.
 Others are willing to accept any family member or friend.
-There is usually a requirement that the prospective guarantor gets independent legal advice before entering into the arrangement so they have a full understanding of the risks involved.
+The prospective guarantor is usually required to get independent legal advice before entering into the arrangement so they have a full understanding of the risks involved.

 What happens if I miss a payment on a guarantor mortgage?